dd9jn/rfc4880bis/crypto-refresh.md

 An implementation MUST NOT create this packet.
 An implementation MAY process such a packet but it MUST return a clear diagnostic that a non-integrity protected packet has been processed.
 The implementation SHOULD also return an error in this case and stop processing.

+This packet format is impossible to handle safely in general because the ciphertext it provides is malleable.
+See {{ciphertext-malleability}} about selecting a better OpenPGP encryption container that does not have this flaw.

 The body of this packet consists of: